mnaamani/otrtalk/Tutorial.md

 This could be useful if you are using a vpn and wish to force connection through it.

-### Firewall/NAT problems?
+### NAT problems?

-If you are having issues successfully connecting you may be behind a restrictive NAT/firewall.
+If you are having issues successfully connecting you may be behind a restrictive NAT router.
-If your NAT/firewall router supports uPNP you can use the --upnp option and otrtalk will try to perform port-mapping:
+If your router supports uPNP you can use the --upnp option and otrtalk will try to perform port-mapping:

 	otrtalk chat bob --upnp

 ### Alternative discovery methods
-By default otrtalk will use telehash to discover and find your buddy.
+By default otrtalk will use telehash DHT to discover and find your buddy.
 Some other methods are available:

-If you know your buddy is on the same LAN/subnet both of you can use the `--broadcast` option
+If you know your buddy is on the same LAN/subnet, both of you must use the `--broadcast` option

 	otrtalk chat bob --broadcast